-The Four Agreements by Don Miguel Ruiz: Summary, PDF & 10 Best Lessons
+The Four Agreements by Don Miguel Ruiz Book Summary & Commentary

-1. You must become an inner warrior to reclaim your happiness and sanity.
+1. Become an inner warrior to reclaim your happiness and sanity

-Imagine if every person’s skin was covered in painful infected wounds.
-And every time two people tried to get close to each other, their emotional wounds rubbed against each other, making them suffer tremendous pain.
-That’s exactly what’s happening in the world today.
+Imagine if everybody’s skin was covered in painful infected wounds.
+So every time two people try to get close to each other, their emotional wounds rub and make them both suffer tremendous pain.
+This is exactly what’s happening in the world today.
 But Don Miguel says there is a better and healthier way to live.
 A way that gives us peace, freedom to be who we are and lets us love others without reservation.

 - Be impeccable with your word.